-If any player does get 2 yellow cards in one game they will immediately be shown a red card which means they must leave the field of play straight away and will be suspended for at least one game.
+If any player does get two yellow cards in one game, they will immediately be shown a red card, which means they must leave the field of play straight away and will be suspended for at least one game.

-If you’re interested in finding out more about what it means to get a red card click here to check out the blog post I wrote on this.
+If you’re interested in learning more about what it means to get a red card, check out my post – Red Card in Soccer: Everything You Need to Know.

 In one amusing incident in 2006, a referee mistakenly gave one player 3 yellow cards in one game!

-Watch the video below to see the player being shown 3 yellow cards in one game.
+Watch the video below to see the referee showing one player 3 yellow cards in a single game.

 How Long a Yellow Card Lasts

 So, you may be a player in a game who has just received a yellow card, or maybe you’ve just seen a player shown a yellow card by the referee.

 When this happens, you may wonder how long the yellow card lasts.

 Once a soccer player has been cautioned and shown a yellow card by the referee, the yellow card remains in effect for the rest of the game.